Procedures for the Faculty Grievance Committee

 The Faculty Code provides as follows: “The power of the Committee is solely to hear representations by persons directly (emphasis supplied) involved in grievances, to mediate voluntary adjustment by the parties, and to advise adjustment by the administration when appropriate.”

 Pursuant to this provision, when efforts to achieve voluntary adjustment of a grievance fail, the Committee gives written advice to the appropriate administrative official.
 This advice is given and received in confidence.
 Copies of this report are distributed to the Committee members, grievant, any other persons directly involved in the grievance, and the administrative official most directly empowered to implement any recommendation of the Committee.
-Under the Faculty Code, no further transmittal of the Report can be made unless the administrative officer most directly concerned declines to take appropriate action on the Report “within a reasonable time,” in which event the Committee will report the matter to the Chancellor.
+Under The Faculty Code, no further transmittal of the Report can be made unless the administrative officer most directly concerned declines to take appropriate action on the Report “within a reasonable time,” in which event the Committee will report the matter to the Chancellor.

 IX.
 Grievances Against the Grievance Committee